-To save your Skype conversation:
+To save your Skype conversation or chat history:

-1) When you Skype chat session is completed, right-click on any of the messages in the conversation and choose “Select All” from the dropdown menu.
+Step 1 – When you Skype chat session is completed, right-click on any of the messages in the conversation and choose “Select All” from the dropdown menu.

-2) With all of the messages selected, right-click on any message and choose “Copy Selection” from the dropdown menu.
+Step 2 – With all of the messages selected, right-click on any message and choose “Copy Selection” from the dropdown menu.

 NOTE: Be sure not to select “Copy Message” or that will only copy the single message in the conversation that you right-clicked.
 Be sure to click “Copy Selection”

-3) Next, open Notepad or Microsoft Word and create a new document.
+Step 3 – Next, open Notepad or Microsoft Word and create a new document.

-4) In the empty document, right-click anywhere and choose “Paste” from the dropdown menu.
+Step 4 – In the empty document, right-click anywhere and choose “Paste” from the dropdown menu.
 The contents of the entire conversation, including the sender name and the timestamp are added to your new document.

-5) Choose File –> Print or File –> Save and you have the ability to print or save the entire conversation.
+Step 5 – Choose File –> Print or File –> Save and you have the ability to print or save the entire conversation.

 I know it’s not the ideal way to be able to archive Skype conversations, but until Skype gives us the ability in their native app, it’s a solid workaround that works every time.